ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 An Angular directive will be created for both components.
 Input and accessor APIs will be created for the attributes and properties and output event emitters will be created for the events, similar to how it's done in other directives.
 The components will not have form association, so a `ControlValueAccessor` will not be created.

+_Future enhancements:_

+An Angular router integration will be implemented for the `links` in the viewer.
+This integration will help avoid loading a whole page when the linked page is also part of the same application.
+Instead of a full page reload, the Angular router will handle the navigation, making the user experience smoother and more seamless.

 ### Blazor integration